patchshorts/cgodwin.io/src/posts/designing-solutions-meeting-techical-requirements.md

 ### Network Availability
 Using premium tier networing and redunant networks, you can increase network availability.
 If one interconnect is down, often a second will provide protection against connectivity loss.
 Interconnects have a minimum of 10Gbps and traffic does not cross the public internet.
 When crossing the internet is not a problem, Google offers and HA VPN which has redundant connections and offers a 4 9s(99.99%) uptime SLA.

-Communication within google usually uses their low latency *Premium Network* teir which doesn't cross the internet and is global.
+Communication within Google usually uses their low latency *Premium Network* teir which doesn't cross the internet and is global.
 Standard networking tiers will not be able to use this global network and so cannot take advantage of global load balancing.
 Communications within the cloud on the Standard Networking tier do cross the internet.
 #### High Availability Network Requirements in Case Studies
 Since networking requirements are not often specified, the Architect should analyze the requirements, ask questions and suggest the most cost effective solution which meets the needs of the requirements both business and technical.
 ### Application Availability